BorhanTheAnalyst/SuperStore-Sales-Dashboard-and-Forecast/README.md

 # SuperStore Sales Dashboard and Forecast

 ## Overview
-This Power BI project focuses on analyzing sales data for a fictional SuperStore.
+This Power BI project focuses on analyzing sales data for a SuperStore.
 The project features:
 - An **interactive dashboard** to explore sales performance.
 - A **15-day sales forecast** using time series analysis.